morektz/m0nkeyTulzz/N/gitpodDocker.md

 RUN npm install --global http-server

 ```
 This isa a standard docker configuration file , use `run` for every line.
-The actual doc suggests another format, but this is way easier
+The actual doc suggests another format, but this is way easier.

+If you made this docker file and then also include the npm... statemetns in the yaml, file for some reason the npm packages are not installed.
+This is why I recommend you put all the package installs in this docker file, and not in the yaml file.
+>Ideally avoid having having both in the same repo, and only use this method when something takes way too long to install.
+This is the same reasoning I had done after making mistakes

 > Making both `.gitpod.yml` & `.gitpod.Dockerfile` , is problematic and buggy.
 I burned way too much time on this

 After making the files, do the tests.
 The test commands are

 ``` bash
 docker build -f .gitpod.Dockerfile -t gitpod-dockerfile-test .
 ```
-This builsds the actual docker image in your instance.
+This builds the actual docker image in your instance.
 Very important step, if you dont do this , then the prebuild will take an hour each time you run the test.

 ```bash
 docker run -it gitpod-dockerfile-test bash